You’re alone in the woods.

 Suddenly, a thunderclap announces its arrival.

-As the hail begins to hammer down, your cellphone gives up the ghost.
+As the hail hammers down, your cell phone gives up the ghost.

-Now, you’ve got no way of letting anyone know where you are – and no way to call for help.
+Now, you’ve got no way of telling anyone where you are – and no way to call for help.

 What do you do?

 If you make it back alive, the next time you venture out on a solitary mission, you’ll remember to take one of the following off-grid communication devices with you.

 #1.
 Smoke And Mirrors: How To Use Old-Fashioned Signalling Techniques

 Off-grid communication doesn’t have to be all smoke and mirrors, but it can help.